Elettrotecnica/aframe-physics-system/AmmoDriver.md

 ## Considerations Before Use

-The Ammo.js driver provides many features and new functionality that the existing Cannon.js integration lacks.
+The Ammo.js driver provides many features and new functionalities.
 However, there are several things to keep in mind before using the Ammo.js driver:

 - The Ammo.js binaries are not a dependency of `Aframe-Physics-System`.
 You will need to include this into your project yourself.
 See: [Including the Ammo.js Build](#including-the-ammojs-build).
 - The Ammo.js binaries are several times larger than the Cannon.js binary.
 This shouldn't matter for most usages unless working in very memory sensitive environments.